codeinaire/hub-prac-tut/README.md

 ### Install & Config Go

-I followed [this](http://www.hostingadvice.com/how-to/install-golang-on-ubuntu/) guide to install go on ubuntu, however...
+I followed [this](http://www.hostingadvice.com/how-to/install-golang-on-ubuntu/) guide to install go on Ubuntu, however...
 I know most people in class use Mac so I've included the Mac guide below [this is the source](http://stackoverflow.com/questions/12843063/install-go-with-brew-and-running-the-gotour).
 Check it out if you're having any issues.
-The latest version of go is 1.8.1:
+I may be able to help, but I'm not on a Mac so it could be limited.
+The latest version of go is 1.8.1, so begone and install:

 1) Create Directories